Coronal mass ejection: Instruments

 On 25 October 2006, NASA launched STEREO, two near-identical spacecraft which, from widely separated points in their orbits, are able to produce the first stereoscopic images of CMEs and other solar activity measurements.
 The spacecraft orbit the Sun at distances similar to that of Earth, with one slightly ahead of Earth and the other trailing.
 Their separation gradually increased so that after four years they were almost diametrically opposite each other in orbit.

 Notable coronal mass ejections

 On 9 March 1989, a CME occurred, which struck Earth four days later on 13 March.
 It caused power failures in Quebec, Canada and short-wave radio interference.

-On 23 July 2012, a massive, and potentially damaging, solar superstorm (solar flare, CME, solar EMP) occurred but missed Earth, an event that many scientists consider to be Carrington-class event.
+On 23 July 2012, a large, and potentially damaging CME occurred but missed Earth, an event that many scientists consider to be a Carrington-class event.